GabeScott/standard-works-vault/General Conference/2007 April - It’s True, Isn’t It Then What Else Matters.md

 # It’s True, Isn’t It?
 Then What Else Matters?

-*By Neil L. Andersen - Of the Presidency of the Seventy*
+By Elder Neil L. Andersen - *Of the Presidency of the Seventy*

 *Given in the April session of the 2007 General Conference*

+>*Our conviction of the Savior and His latter-day work becomes the powerful lens through which we judge all else.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2007/04/its-true-isn-t-it-then-what-else-matters?lang=eng)